toddaustin07/HTTPDevices/README.md

 Be sure to delete all content from unused Headers fields.

+#### Motion Devices

+These devices have additional Settings options to enable/disable an **auto-revert feature** and to set the auto-revert delay in seconds.
+This is useful to automatically have the motion device revert back to 'no motion' after motion detected is turned on.
+You can also configure whether or not to send a 'no-motion' HTTP message when the auto-revert is activated.

 #### Dimmer (switchLevel) Devices
 Since a dimmer device can have a range of values as opposed to a fixed set of values (like on/off for a switch), the HTTP request is configured a bit differently. *One* HTTP request URL is configured to be sent whenever the switchLevel changes, but the request is configured with a special variable that will be automatically replaced with the current dimmer value when sent.
 This special variable is: ***${level}***.
 This can be included either as part of the URL string or in the body.